 Proxy - DermTech, Inc. Annual Meeting of Stockholders May 26, 2020 at 1:30 P.M.
-Pacific Time This Proxy is Solicited on Behalt of the Board of Directors
+Pacific Time This Proxy is Solicited on Behalf of the Board of Directors

-The undersigned, revoking any previous proxies relating to these shares, hereby appoints John Dobak and Kavin Sun, and each of them (with full power to act alone), the attorneys and proxies of the undersigned, with power of substitution to each to vote all shares of the common stock of DommTech, inc. registered in the name provided in this proxy which the undersigned is entitled to vote on each proposal at the meeting and at any postponements or adjournments thereol, with all the powers the undersigned would have if porconally present at the meeting.
+The undersigned, revoking any previous proxies relating to these shares, hereby appoints John Dobak and Kevin Sun, and each of them (with full power to act alone), the attorneys and proxies of the undersigned, with power of substitution to each, to vote all shares of the common stock of DermTech, Inc. registered in the name provided in this proxy which the undersigned is entitled to vote on each proposal at the meeting and at any postponements or adjournments thereof, with all the powers the undersigned would have if personally present at the meeting.
 Without limiting the general authorization given by this proxy, the proxies are, and each of them is, instructed to vote or act as follows on the proposals set forth in this proxy.
-This proxy, when executed, will be voted in the manner directed herein for all shares of common stock which the undersigned is entitled to vote on each proposal.
-Provided, however, that if the undersigned is shares that are entitled to vote on proposal 4, any shares that are entitled to vote on proposal 4, and any shares that are entitled to vote on proposal 4 will be voted ABSTAIN on proposal 4.
-Please parados owerup edobe
+This proxy, when executed, will be voted in the manner directed herein for all shares of common stock which the undersigned is entitled to vote on each proposal. proposal.

-10.00 The purpose of the meeting is to take action on the following:
+The purpose of the meeting is to take action on the following:

-- 1. To elect one (1) director to serve a three-year term expiring in 2023; - 2.
-To approve the DermTech, Inc. 2020 Equity Incentive Plan;

-- 3. To approve the DermTech, Inc. 2020 Employee Stock Purchase Plan; - perforation To approve the issuance of shares of common stock underlying Series B-1 and Series B-2 Convertible Preferred Stock issued in DermTech, Inc.'s 2 Legan 2020 PIPE Financing; - 5.
-To amend the certificate of incorporation of DermTech, Inc. to add an Line and exclusive federal forum clause; - 6.
-To ratify the selection of KPMG LLP as the independent registered public accounting firm of DermTech, Inc. for the fiscal year ending December 31, 2020; and - To transact such other business that is properly presented at the Annual Meeting and any adjournments or postponements thereof. - The Board of Directors of the DermTech.
-Inc. recommends a vote "FOR" the nominee for director and "FOR" each proposal. - If you do not specify herein how you want your shares to be voted, this proxy will be voted FOR the election of the director and FOR proposals 2, 3, 4, 5 and 6.
-Provided, however, that if you have shares of common stock that are not entitled to vote on proposal 4 and you do not specify herein how your shares are to be voted on proposal 4, and shares that are entitled to vote on proposal 4 will be voted FOR proposal 4, and any shares that are not entitled to vote on proposal 4 will be voted ABSTAIN on proposal 4.
-In their discrition the proxies are authorized to vote upon such other matters as may properly come before the meeting or any postponements or adjournments of the meeting.
-If you wish to vote by telephone or internet, please read the directions on the reverse side. peomided 4
+- To elect one (1) director to serve a three-year term expiring in 2023. - 2 To approve the DermTech, Inc. 2020 Equity Incentive Plan; 3.
+To approve the DermTech, Inc. 2020 Employee Stock Purchase Plan; - To approve the issuance of shares of common stock underlying Series B-1 and Series B-2 Convertible Preferred Stock issued in DermTech, Inc.'s 2020 PIPE Financing; - 5.
+To amend the certificate of incorporation of DermTech, Inc. to add an exclusive federal forum clause: - 6.
+To ratify the selection of KPMG LLP as the independent registered public accounting firm of DermTech, Inc. for the fiscal year ending December 31, 2020; and - To transact such other business that is properly presented at the Annual Meeting and any adjournments or postponements thereof.

+The Board of Directors of the DermTech, Inc. recommends a vote "FOR" the nee for director and "FOR" each proposal.

+If you do not specify herein how you want your shares to be voted, this proxy will be voted FOR the election of the director and FOR proposals 2, 3, 4, 5 and 5, in their discretion the proxies are authorized to vote upon such other matters as may properly come before the meeting or any adjournments of the meeting.
+If you wish to vote by telephone or Internet, please read the directions on the reverse side.